RuleWorld/bionetgen/index.md

 [@bionetgen](http://twitter.com/bionetgen).
 We’d love to hear about it!

 ### Other tools
-- Other interfaces for BioNetGen include:

 - [RuleBender](https://github.com/RuleWorld/rulebender/releases/latest) provides an Eclispe-based interface for BioNetGen that includes interactive model visualization capabilities.
 Installation instructions are [here](https://github.com/RuleWorld/rulebender/blob/master/docs/RuleBender-installation-guide.pdf).
 - [BioNetGen command line](https://github.com/RuleWorld/bionetgen/releases/latest).
 The core BioNetGen code includes a command-line interface that may be useful to developers and advanced users.
 The BioNetGen code is bundled with both the PyBioNetGen and RuleBender.

 ### Acknowledgements